 Tesla’s Autopilot system has for several years faced criticism from safety experts because it allows drivers to take their hands off the steering wheel for extended periods, even though they are not supposed to.

-As per the National Highway Traffic Safety Administration (NHTSA), the combination of hands-free driving and drivers looking away from the road has been connected to at least 12 traffic deaths since 2016 in Tesla cars that were operating in Autopilot mode.
+According to the National Highway Traffic Safety Administration (NHTSA), the combination of hands-free driving and drivers looking away from the road has been connected to at least 12 traffic deaths since 2016 in Tesla cars operating in Autopilot mode.

 Adkins said the addition of video games “is crying out for NHTSA to provide some guidance and regulation”.